open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 >   the Receiver interface and the NewReceiverSettings() and NewComponentID()
 >   functions are declared.
 > - Added a string constant called `typeStr` to represent the unique identifier
->   (component ID) of the receiver and assigned `tailtracer` as it's value.
+>   (component ID) of the receiver and assigned `tailtracer` as its value.
 This
 >   ID is going to be used to fetch the receiver settings from the Collector's
 >   config.
 > - Added a `time.Duration` constant called `defaultInterval` to represent the
 >   default value for our receiver's `Interval` setting.
 We will be setting the
->   default value for 1 minute hence the assignment of `1 * time.Minute` as it's
+>   default value for 1 minute hence the assignment of `1 * time.Minute` as its
 >   value.
 > - Added a function called `createDefaultConfig` which is responsible to return
 >   a config.Receiver implementation, which in this case is going to be an